 As with the body, there is no hierarchy, yet different functions.
 There are the functions of the head, the functions of the heart, and the functions of motion.

 One could rephrase that and call it planning, connecting, and doing.

 God one morning told me that I am the nervus laryngeus recurrens in his body.
-This nerve starts very close to the brain, goes down to the heart and runs back (recurrens) to the larynx, that is the voice box.
+This nerve starts very close to the brain, goes down to the heart and runs back (recurrens) to the larynx, which is the voice box.
 It regulates all but one muscle of the voice box.

-I will not myself connect and talk to many, but will provide teaching from the treasure both old and new.
+I will not myself connect and talk to many but will provide teaching from the treasure, both old and new.

 I will take God’s thoughts, run them by the heart, and deliver them to the voice box to form words.

-I will need the translation done by the voice box from signal to sound, because very few will be able to understand the signals.
+I will need the translation done by the voice box from signal to sound because very few will be able to understand the signals.

 This is a wolf howling at sheep, scaring them to death.

 This has been in my heart for 47 years now.
 I have carried bits and pieces since I was first introduced to Christ when I was seven.
 It did not last, and I needed several starts to connect forever, and the picture was very scary, but also painted with a broad brush at that time.
 But I always saw myself as a black panther, an owl, or a wolf, inspired partly by the Jungle Book.
 All three of those characters are about wisdom and counsel.